latex3/latex3/l3kernel/README.md

 Its slow emulation has been removed.

-In addition to the above, engines which are fully Unicode-compatible must provide the functionality of the following primitives, documented in the LuaTeX manual
+In addition to the above, engines which are fully Unicode-compatible must provide the functionality of the following primitives

 - `\Uchar`
 - `\Ucharcat`

-- `\Umathcode`
+The existence of the primitive `\Uchar` is used as the marker for Unicode support.

-The existence of the primitive `\Umathcode` is used as the marker for Unicode support.
+For OpenType math typesetting, the mechanisms originating in XeTeX and now also available in LuaTeX are required.
+The existence of the primitive `\Umathcode` is used as the marker for OpenType math support.

 Issues
 ------